Supply Chain Threats

 Third: a global data grid to connect to the systems of thousands of partners and providers, and to standardize the data from the systems of those partners.
 Without a data strategy — and without standardized data transformed into useful supply chain information — no software application can deliver results.
 In global trade and logistics, information is king.

-Your forwarders can upload shipping documents, your suppliers can update information on inbound shipment, you can share data and information with any party in the supply chain you grant access.
-And on top of that the platform integrates with other systems.
+Your forwarders can upload shipping documents, your suppliers can update information on inbound shipment, you can share data and information with any party in the supply chain you grant access to.
+And on top of that, the platform integrates with other systems.

-Some examples of what this could improve: Increased visibility across the supply chain, improved cross docking capabilities, virtual warehouse management through yard and inbound pipeline visibility, or information control both upstream and downstream on shipment level.
+Some examples of what this could improve: Increased visibility across the supply chain, improved cross-docking capabilities, virtual warehouse management through yard visibility and inbound pipeline visibility, or information control both upstream and downstream on shipment level.